 Add frightfully delicious Graveyard Pudding Cups made with avocado chocolate pudding and topped with toasted coconut.
 A shortbread cookie serves as the headstone, and doubles as a spoon for enjoying your ghoulish treat.

 Finally, dress up a whole-wheat pumpkin muffin as a Batty Pumpkin Cupcake.
 Top homemade pumpkin muffins with maple buttercream frosting, and a dusting of dark cocoa powder, then decorate with handmade paper wings to turn them into bats.

 Our Halloween party wouldn’t be complete without a fun (and no-mess!) craft: no-carve washi tape pumpkins.
 You only need two supplies for this project: mini pumpkins and a colorful selection of washi tape.
 Choose orange, black, gold, and silver patterned tape to set the mood.
 Let kids get creative with how they decorate their pumpkins, then add them to your table for everyone to enjoy.

-Jennifer Tyler Lee is an award-winning author, game creator, and mom of two.
+Jennifer Tyler Lee is an award-winning writer and author of the book The 52 New Foods Challenge.
 Her family-friendly approach to cooking has been spotlighted by Jessica Alba, Jamie Oliver, Michael Pollan, and Oprah.com, among many others.
-Over 150 of her easy recipes can be found in the exclusive Williams-Sonoma edition of Jennifer’s book, The 52 New Foods Challenge.